Humans of Lifeline — Major Donors

 These Humans support lifeline in their own unique way, to ensure that no person in Australia has to face their darkest moments alone.

-Read their stories →
+Read their stories →Ways to get involved

 Thanks to the unwavering support of the Australian people, Lifeline is able to celebrate 60 years of service to people in times of crisis.
 The generosity that you provide helps us be there for those who need us and equip communities across Australia to be suicide safe.
 Explore the ways you can participate in our celebrations and help Lifeline continue its important work for another 60 years and beyond.